Skipton Building Society bereavement: 0345 266 1209

 For any balance, the personal representative’s identity may also need to be verified.
 Skipton will confirm what is needed for the specific accounts.

-Source: Skipton Building Society bereavement support page
+Source: Skipton Building Society bereavement notification page (verified June 2026)

 What happens to savings accounts